Welsh-Revenue-Authority/property-data-poc/en/_posts/2022-03-02-what-do-we-mean-by-a-data-platform.md

 ## Platforms support multiple services

 In short, platforms create value by making it faster and simpler to design better services and meet policy intent.
-Platforms also support multiple services.
+Platforms, by definition, also support multiple services.

 While services allow residents and their representatives to achieve some sort of outcome (calculate and pay a tax bill, register a property as a holiday let, or view the tax history of a property), platforms expose the rules and data of government in a standard, machine readable, way that makes building services faster and easier.